GUIDE 2025

 • Review and edit existing content.

 Although simple products require less tech writing, the more complex a product gets, the more essential technical writers are.
-This is especially the case for B2B SaaS companies since they often struggle with convincing the customer of why their product is better than the rest.
+This is especially the case for B2B SaaS companies, which often struggle to convince customers why their product is better than the rest.

-Finally, software development teams are constantly developing internal tools, and without proper documentation, the benefits can get lost as the communication gets weaker.
+Finally, software development teams constantly develop internal tools, and without proper documentation, the benefits can be lost as communication weakens.

 How Much Do Technical Writers Earn?